Masked Transformer for Electrocardiogram Classification: Introduction

 Another challenge is the lack of available labeled datasets.
-It is known that the successful training of Transformers requires a large-scale dataset with labeled data, e.g., ImageNet-21k \citep{deng2009imagenet}, due to the lack of inductive bias \citep{dosovitskiy2020image}.
+It is known that the successful training of Transformer requires a large-scale dataset with labeled data, e.g., ImageNet-21k \citep{deng2009imagenet}, due to the lack of inductive bias \citep{dosovitskiy2020image}.
 However, creating labeled ECG datasets at scale is challenging since accurate annotation requires medical experts and considerable time.
 Although recent advancements have introduced larger ECG datasets like PTB-XL \citep{wagner2020ptb} and Chapman-Shaoxing \citep{zheng202012}, they still contain only a few tens of thousands of data points, making the Transformer model prone to overfitting \citep{li2021bat}.
-To address this limitation, we build a comprehensive dataset comprising 220,251 ECG recordings with a broad range of ECG diagnoses annotated by medical experts.
+To address this limitation, we build the Fuwai dataset comprising 220,251 ECG recordings with a broad range of ECG diagnoses annotated by medical experts.

-Although the constructed dataset is much larger than publicly available ECG datasets, our experiments show that naively training Transformers yields unsatisfactory results.
-We still encoder overfitting, even for a lightweight Transformer with 5.7M parameters.
-This problem might caused by the information redundancy \citep{wei2019neural}, which typically exists in ECG time series.
+Although the Fuwai dataset is much larger than publicly available ECG datasets, our experiments show that naively training a Transformer on it yields unsatisfactory results.
+We still observe overfitting, even when using a lightweight Transformer with 5.7 million parameters.
+This problem might be caused by the information redundancy \citep{wei2019neural}, which typically exists in ECG time series.
 For example, each time point can be inferred from neighboring points, and some heartbeat cycles could be inferred from neighboring heartbeat cycles.

-For natural image, the information redundancy has been effectively addressed by masked modeling methods \citep{he2021masked, xie2022simmim}, a popular class of self-supervised learning method.
+In the field of natural images, the information redundancy has been effectively addressed by masked modeling methods such as masked autoencoders \citep[MAE,][]{he2021masked} and SimMIM \citep{xie2022simmim}.